adwilk/learn-graphql/exercises/exercise-2.md

   - The characters.json file at the root of this project will be needed.
   - Hint: You will need to define a new type for this one.

-Use graphiql to test your resolvers independently or all at once.
+Use Graph*i*QL to test your resolvers independently or all at once.
 Here is a sample query:

 ```
 {